gbv/wdmapper/docs/properties.rst

 Properties in wdmapper can be referred to in different ways.
-The following examples execute the :doc:`command line client <cli>` with default command ``head``:
+The following examples execute the :doc:`command line client <cli>` with default command :ref:`head`:

-- by property identifier
+- property by identifier

     .. code:: shell

         $ wdmapper P214

-- by Wikidata property URI or URL
+- property by URI or URL

     .. code:: shell

         $ wdmapper http://www.wikidata.org/entity/P214
         $ wdmapper https://www.wikidata.org/wiki/Property:P214

-- by property `URL template <https://www.wikidata.org/wiki/Property:P1630>`__.
+- property by `URL template <https://www.wikidata.org/wiki/Property:P1630>`__.
-  The placeholder ``$1`` can be omitted at the end of the URL.
+  The placeholder ``$1`` can be omitted at the end of an URL

     .. code:: shell

         $ wdmapper 'https://viaf.org/viaf/$1'
         $ wdmapper https://viaf.org/viaf/

-- by property label
+- property by label (in any language)

     .. code:: shell

         $ wdmapper 'VIAF ID'

-Target and source property can also be specified in input format BEACON.
+Properties can be specified as :doc:`arguments <options>` and as part of mapping metadata in BEACON input format.

+Each :doc:`mapping <mappings>` has

+- a target property for :ref:`direct links` from Wikidata to another authority file or

+- a source property and a target property for :ref:`indirect links` between two authority files.